medhijk/soi_waypoint_work/README.md

 ###### You can close roscore now as well as the test command and first-script.sh ######

-Fourth, Run the autopilot & mavros in a new terminal If you have not added these lines to the end of your ”.bashrc” in the home directory during ardupilot installation, run these once now:
+Fourth, Run the autopilot & mavros in a new terminal.
+If you have not added these lines to the end of your ”.bashrc” in the home directory during ardupilot installation, run these once now:
 ```
 cd $HOME